CanonicalLtd/maas-docs/en/installconfig-network-ipv6.md

 # IPv6

-Current support for IPv6 in MAAS is similar to support for IPv4 but with the following caveats:
+Support for IPv6 in MAAS is similar to support for IPv4.
+Please note the
+following:

-A rack controller in an IPv6 context needs to have the region API server URL specified with brackets for the URL.
++ A rack controller in an IPv6 context needs to have the region API server URL specified with brackets, similar to the example below.

-The [Web UI][webui] and the [MAAS CLI][manage-cli] (logging in to the API server) can be accessed in the same way on both IPv4 and IPv6.
-To use an IPv6 address in a URL surround it with square brackets.
++ The [Web UI][webui] and the [MAAS CLI][manage-cli] (logging in to the API server) can be accessed in the same way on both IPv4 and IPv6.
+To use an IPv6 address in a URL, surround it with square brackets.
 For example, on the local machine (`::1`, the IPv6 equivalent of `localhost`):

 ```nohighlight
 http://[::1]:5240/MAAS/